lydtechconsulting/kafka-idempotent-consumer/README.md

 ## Integration Tests

+Build and test with maven and Java 11.

 Run integration tests with `mvn clean test`

 The tests demonstrate event deduplication with the Idempotent Consumer pattern when duplicate events are consumed by the